 Examining the Impact of Higher Education on Conventional Predictors of Public Attitude Towards the Police, Academy of Criminal Justice Sciences, San Diego, CA (2010).

 Understanding the Rise of Violent and Non-violent Crime in Kenyan Urban Neighborhoods, Academy of Criminal Justice Sciences, San Diego, CA (2010).

 Attitude Towards The Police: The Significance of Race and Other Factors among Higher Educational Achievers, Midwestern Criminal Justice Association, Chicago, IL (2009).

-Prof. Mbuba is a member of the Academy of Criminal Justice Sciences, Midwestern Criminal Justice Association, and the African Criminology and Justice Association, Minority and Women Section of the ACJS, and a 2014 alumnus of the FBI Citizen’s Academy, Indianapolis Division.
+Prof. Mbuba is a member of the Academy of Criminal Justice Sciences, Midwestern Criminal Justice Association, the African Criminology and Justice Association, Minority and Women Section of the ACJS, and a 2014 alumnus of the FBI Citizen’s Academy, Indianapolis Division.
 He serves in the Indiana Commission of Higher Education’s committee for the “Single Articulation Pathway” for Criminal Justice; the Chancellor’s University Strategic Alignment Process Task Force; and the Department of Public Policy Academic Assessment Committee.
 He has previously served as panel chair at the Academy of Criminal Justice Sciences and the Midwestern Criminal Justice Association annual conferences.
-Prof. Mbuba is also a manuscript reviewer for the Journal of Ethnicity in Criminal Justice, the official journal of the Minorities and Women section of the Academy of Criminal Justice Sciences, and conducts program evaluation for criminal justice and other public agencies.
+Prof. Mbuba is also a manuscript reviewer for the Journal of Ethnicity in Criminal Justice, the official journal of the Minorities and Women Section of the Academy of Criminal Justice Sciences.